-7.1 Selection of Appropriate Methodology
+7.1 Selection of appropriate methodology

-No single methodology is appropriate for all long term assessments.
-Applicants are encouraged to consult with CNSC staff on issues concerning the appropriate methodologies for long term assessments of their particular circumstances, and are expected to document and justify the methodology they have used.
+No single methodology is appropriate for all long-term assessments.
+Applicants are encouraged to consult with CNSC staff on issues concerning the appropriate methodologies for long-term assessments of their particular circumstances, and are expected to document and justify the methodology they have used.

-Limited guidance on how to conduct an assessment for specific purposes is available from several sources, including:
+Limited guidance on how to conduct an assessment for specific purposes is available from several sources, including the following:

-- 1. The Canadian Environmental Assessment Act;
+- 1. The Canadian Environmental Assessment Act, 2012;

-- 2. Environment Canada;
+- 2. Environment Canada:

 - 3. Health Canada:

 - 4. The Canadian Council of Ministers of the Environment; and

 - 5. The International Atomic Energy Agency.

-7.1.1 The Canadian Environmental Assessment Act
+7.1.1 The Canadian Environmental Assessment Act, 2012

-The Canadian Environmental Assessment Act (CEAA) is a planning tool that is used by federal authorities to ensure that adverse environmental effects are identified and mitigated before a project is carried out.
-The result of an environmental assessment under the CEAA is a decision about whether there are adverse environmental effects of the project that are likely to be significant.
+The Canadian Environmental Assessment Act, 2012 (CEAA 2012) is a planning tool that is used by federal authorities to ensure that adverse environmental effects are identified and mitigated before a project is carried out.
+The result of an environmental assessment under the CEAA 2012 is a decision about whether there are adverse environmental effects of the project that are likely to be significant.
 This decision is taken into account when determining whether the proposed project should proceed to the licensing phase.

-An environmental assessment under the CEAA does not require the same level of detail and rigor that would, for example, be required to licence a radioactive waste management facility under the NSCA.
-The methodology used by the CNSC to conduct an environmental assessment under the CEAA is posted on the CNSC website (CNSC 2006).
+The methodology used by the CNSC to conduct an environmental assessment under the CEAA 2012 is posted on the CNSC website (CNSC 2017).